 It seemed that the weeks quickly slipped into months.
 Robin spent what free time she had working on the time machine, or more accurately, staring at it.
 She figured out that a circuit had blown.
 The carbon scoring on the circuit card inside made that obvious.
 But what that circuit did she had no idea.
 The parts on the card were laid out in a way that made no sense in terms of the physics that Robin knew.
 She hoped she could figure it out from the way the card was laid out.
 Granted, that was assuming the various parts were what she thought they were, and that they were made of materials she knew.

 By the middle of September, Her Ladyship’s gout had flared up, which meant the family would remain entrenched in Bath for a while.
-Actually, Her Ladyship had ulterior motives for the stay.
+In fact, Her Ladyship had ulterior motives for the stay.

 “Lord John Merryville has elected to stay through Christmas,” Elizabeth told Dean and Robin one bright morning.
 “And his friends will probably stay also.”